-AGL Group, AGIL and ALL are exposed to credit risk via:
+AGL Group and AGIL are exposed to credit risk via:

-- default or delay in payments due upon cash; - reinsurance counterparties failing to meet financial obligations or entering into restructuring arrangements that may adversely affect reinsurance recoveries; and - default or delay of repayment of loans and receivables. - AGIL and ALL are also exposed to credit risk in respect of amounts owed by other group companies.
+- default or delay in payments due upon cash; - reinsurance counterparties failing to meet financial obligations or entering into restructuring arrangements that may adversely affect reinsurance recoveries; and - default or delay of repayment of loans and receivables. - AGIL is also exposed to credit risk in respect of amounts owed by other group companies.